 Government Profiting on Defaults

-Suppose it was discovered that B of A, JP Morgan Chase, and other banks had actually been making, not losing money on defaulted subprime home mortgages.
-Now, suppose further that it turned out that Fannie Mae had a similar perverted financial motivation.
-Finally, suppose that even the Federal Housing Administration actually realized a net profit on defaulted subprime home loans.
-This is, in fact, precisely analogous to what is happening, and has been happening for years for defaulted federal student loans- which comprise the large majority of all student loans, nationally.
+Suppose it was discovered that both private home mortgage lenders and even the Housing Department had actually been making, not losing money on defaulted subprime home mortgages.
+This is, in fact, precisely analogous to what is happening, and has been happening for years for defaulted federal student loans.

 Comparing defaulted student loan collections to typical, industry standards

 Consider the case of generalized defaulted bank loans.
 Dermine and Neto de Carvalho (2006) found that these loans incurred, on average, a recovery cost of about 2.6% of the amount recovered.
-So for example: Recovering $122,000 in defaulted bank loan debt costs about $3,500.
+So for example: to recover $122,000 in defaulted bank loan debt would cost about $3,500.

 It is important to note that for general bank loans (ie home loans, car loans, property loans, etc), recovery typically involves the seizure of physical property pledged against the loan- property that must be handled, stored, and ultimately liquidated by the bank.
-This, combined with the various legal and administrative costs that accompany such recovery action is a significant cost that does not exist for unsecured debts, such as student loans.
+This, combined with the various legal and administrative costs that accompany such recovery action is a significant cost that does not exist for unsecured debts, such as student loans or credit cards.

-Consider also that student loans are not dischargeable in bankruptcy.
+Consider that student loans are not dischargeable in bankruptcy.
 Nor are they subject to statutes of limitations, state usury laws, or even Fair Debt Collection Practices when the collection entity is a non-profit, government-sponsored (or government) entity.
-The student lending system can take a borrowers wages, income tax returns, Social Security and Disability income, and can also put pressures on a borrower that no credit card company could bring to bear, such as termination/exclusion from public employment, denial of security clearances, exclusion from practicing in a state licensed profession through administrative suspension, and others.
+Consider further that the student lending system can take a borrowers wages, income tax returns, Social Security and Disability income without a court order, and can also put pressures on a borrower that no credit card company could bring to bear, such as termination/exclusion from public employment, denial of security clearances, exclusion from practicing in a state licensed profession through administrative suspension, and others.
+Credit card recovery is probably far more expensive than recovery of defaulted student loans, yet apologists for the student lending system would have us believe that the reverse its true.